sahurtado88/learn/interview qs/devops.md

 Example: GitHub Flow, where feature branches are created for each new feature, and pull requests are used for code review and merging.

-#  Deloyment Startegies

-## recreate: terminate the old version and release the new one
-    - Pros:
-        - Easy to setup.
-        - Application state entirely renewed
-    - Cons:
-        - High impact on the user, expect downtime that depends on both shutdown and boot duration of the application.
-## Rolling Deployment
-A rolling deployment is a deployment strategy that updates running instances of an application with the new release.
-All nodes in a target environment are incrementally updated with the service or artifact version in integer N batches.

-## Blue-green deployment
-is a deployment strategy that utilizes two identical environments, a “blue” (aka staging) and a “green” (aka production) environment with different versions of an application or service.
-Quality assurance and user acceptance testing are typically done within the blue environment that hosts new versions or changes.
-User traffic is shifted from the green environment to the blue environment once new changes have been testing and accepted within the blue environment.

-## Canary Deployment

-A canary deployment is a deployment strategy that releases an application or service incrementally to a subset of users.
-All infrastructure in a target environment is updated in small phases (e.g: 2%, 25%, 75%, 100%).
-A canary release is the lowest risk-prone, compared to all other deployment strategies, because of this control.

-## A/B
-In A/B testing, different versions of the same service run simultaneously as “experiments” in the same environment for a period of time.
-Experiments are either controlled by feature flags toggling, A/B testing tools, or through distinct service deployments.
-It is the experiment owner’s responsibility to define how user traffic is routed to each experiment and version of an application.
-Commonly, user traffic is routed based on specific rules or user demographics to perform measurements and comparisons between service versions.
-Target environments can then be updated with the optimal service version.

 # Containerization
 Containerization is a software deployment process that bundles an application’s code with all the files and libraries it needs to run on any infrastructure.